 Vegan Edible Brownie Batter for One is a naturally sweetened vegan treat that tastes just like brownie batter!
-Rich in taste and safe to eat, ready in just 5 minutes.
+Rich in taste and safe to eat, no processed sugar, and ready in just 5 minutes.

 Healthy treats that don’t taste healthy.
 Isn’t that like everyone’s end game?